1971

 August sees the Pennsylvania Lottery enter into partnership with the Philadelphia Eagles and Pittsburgh Steelers to bring out a new Instant game.

-On October 9th an agreement was made between the Mega Millions Consortium and the MUSL – Multi-State Lottery Association – to allow the cross-sales of Mega Millions tickets within states that offered the Powerball game and the sale of Powerball tickets within states that offered the Mega Millions game.
-The Pennsylvania Lottery would be selling Mega Millions tickets come January.
+On October 9th an agreement was made between the Mega Millions Consortium and the MUSL – Multi State Lottery Association – to allow the cross-sales of Mega Millions tickets within States that offered the Powerball game and the sale of Powerball Tickets within States that offered the Mega Millions.
+The Penn State Lottery would be selling Mega Millions Tickets come January.

 A brand new US$ 2 Instant game is brought out by the PA Lottery in December – this game features the Philadelphia Flyers and Pittsburgh Penguins.